Rule-based DFM analysis for direct metal laser sintering: Accuracy

 The accuracy and surface roughness of the part depends on the powder grain size ranging between 50 μm to 100 μm.
 The layer thickness which lies between 0.02 mm and 0.05 mm determines the resolution in the vertical direction.
 Therefore, the regions of the parts which require high accuracy should be designed with planned allowance of 0.1 mm to 0.5 mm and secondary finishing and/or machining operations should then be used to achieve the required accuracy.

 Overhangs

 In DMLS, powder bed supports the parts and keep them held in place.
 However, support structures are explicitly required for most of the downward facing surfaces that make an angle less than 45 degrees with the powder bed.
-This is because powder bed alone is not sufficient enough to hold the liquid phase of the metal that is created when laser is scanning the powder.
+This is because powder bed alone is insufficient to hold the liquid phase of the metal that is created when laser is scanning the powder.
 Support structures are also required to restrict curling/warping of the melted powder due to high-temperature gradients.
 The overhangs having angles less than 45 degrees should be avoided if possible at the design stage.
 The main advantage of this is to reduce material usage and the post processing requirement of removing support structures from the designed components.